Ta11-Man/High-Standard/README.md

 # High Standard Font

 My high school attempt at making a font that matches how I write by hand.
+Please message me if you use it, I'd love to know!